 The Court of Protection is there to protect vulnerable people and has the power

-- decide if they have the capacity to make a decision for themselves and if not, to make it for them
+- Decide if a person has capacity to make a decision for themselves and if not, to make it for them

 Our Legal Experts

 Our Court of Protection Team has been dealing with this type of work for many years and know the legal processes involved inside out.
 We can ensure you receive a swift and professional service at all times, which means you can relax in the knowledge that your affairs are all in order.